 Looking for some good advice for friends?
-Here’s 100 helpful hints that represent a summary of some of the best advice I’ve ever received from my friends.
+Here’s 100 helpful hints that represent a summary of some of the best life advice I’ve ever received from my friends.

 - Stay true to yourself